nazarhktwitch/PyLibraryExplorer/README.md

 - Search for libraries on PyPI.
 - Display the latest version of the library.
 - View all available versions of the library.
-- User-friendly graphical interface built with `tkinter`.
+- User-friendly graphical interface built with `pyside6`.

 ## Requirements
 - Python 3.x
+- pyside6 (For gui) (First version used tkinter, but pyside6 is more beatiful)
 - `requests` library (for fetching data from PyPI)

 ## Installation